decaluwepatrick/laravel_alice_store/README.md

 ### Recommendations
 - Co-occurrence matrix based on historical orders
-- Can be rebuild upon each purchase or via Artisan command
+- Can be rebuilt upon each purchase or via Artisan command
 - Recommends products based on cart contents

 ### Orders